agh-space-systems-rover/kalman_robot/kalman_arc/README.md

-# kalman_rscp
+# kalman_arc

+Package for ARC competition functionality.

 ## RSCP rqt publisher

-The package includes a small development-only rqt plugin that builds an RSCP `RequestEnvelope`, serializes it, applies COBS framing, appends the `0x00` delimiter, and publishes the resulting `std_msgs/msg/UInt8MultiArray` to `rscp/serial/rx`.
+The package includes a development-only rqt plugin that builds an RSCP `RequestEnvelope`, serializes it, applies COBS framing, appends the `0x00` delimiter, and publishes the resulting `std_msgs/msg/UInt8MultiArray` to `rscp/serial/rx`.